PrarthanaE/Regression-and-classification-Mini-Projects/README.md

    - Relevant features were selected using Recursive Feature Elimination (RFE) to enhance model performance and reduce overfitting.

 3. **Modeling**
-   - Several machine learning models were trained, including Linear Regression, Random Forest Regressor, and Random Forest Classifier.
+   - Several machine learning models were trained, including Linear Regression, Random Forest Regressor, Random Forest Classifier, and LightGBM classifier.
    - Hyperparameter tuning was done using K-Fold cross-validation to improve the model's generalization.

 4. **Evaluation**